cciw-uk/cciw.co.uk/docs/security.rst

 of data by modern standards.
 This means it can be easily served by a single machine, so we have a single Virtual Private Server which hosts both the database and the web servers.
-If more resources are needed, vertical scaling (i.e. more powerful machines) will likely be a much better solution that horizontal scaling.
+If more resources are needed, vertical scaling (i.e. more powerful machines) will likely be a much better solution than horizontal scaling.
 This allows us to avoid the complexities of things like AWS services or other systems where there are many policies regarding security that can easily be misconfigured.
 It also means we can keep our database locked down